How Long Does It Take To Recover From A Facelift

 • Take painkillers as prescribed by your doctor.

-• Ice packs can be used to reduce the swelling and relieve pain in the face.
+• Ice packs can reduce swelling and relieve pain in the face.

 Risks and Complications

-You must consider the risks as well as possible problems of facelift surgery against the possible benefits in achieving your objectives when choosing whether to have plastic surgery.
-The only person who has the authority to make decisions for themselves is you.
+When choosing whether to have plastic surgery, you must consider the risks and possible problems of facelift surgery against the possible benefits in achieving your objectives.
+You are the only person with the authority to make decisions for yourself.

-To demonstrate that you’re aware of all of the risks and possible side effects involved with the treatment, you will be needed to sign consent documentation.
+You must sign consent documentation to demonstrate that you’re aware of all of the risks and possible side effects involved with the treatment.

 Here is the list of risks to keep in mind.
-Despite being rare, in fact, our office has not seen any of these risks except bruising and swelling—facelift risks may include:
+Despite being rare, our office has not seen any of these risks except bruising and swelling—facelift risks may include:

 • Anesthesia implications